 Cats are smart creatures, if you spray them with a hose when caught in your garden they will just avoid it while you are around, however, they may well still enter your property when you are not.
 The trick is to use remote punishment.
 That is, regardless of you being there or not, something unpleasant (but not painful, cruel or dangerous) happens to the cat.
 Alternatively, try to make your garden unappealing to cats.
 This article looks at ways to deter cats from coming into your garden using kind methods, do not resort to cruelty.

 If you know who owns the cat, talk to the owner.
 Often they will be apologetic and make an effort to rectify the problem by keeping their cat contained.
 So this is always the first approach you should take.

 Some councils have a cat curfew, and the cat must be indoors between certain hours.
 So it is worth calling your council and finding out what, if any laws they have in regards to cats roaming.
 This information can be passed onto the owner of the cat.

 If you are the owner of a cat that has been roaming into neighbourhood gardens, I would seriously urge you to look into a cat enclosure or cat proofing your garden.
 This will keep your neighbours happy and your cat safe.
 If this is not possible then try to make your garden as cat-friendly as possible so he won’t be as inclined to roam.
 Do this by planting cat-friendly plants such as catnip and cat grass.
 Provide a toilet area that the cat will find attractive.
 An old sandpit for example.

 Commercial cat deterrents

-There are many products available which are aimed at deterring cats.
-These usually contain a scent which cats find extremely unpleasant.
+There are many products available that are aimed at deterring cats.
+These usually contain a scent that cats find extremely unpleasant.
 These products are usually available from your garden centre or even a pet shop.

 - Cats prefer to dig in loose dirt or sand.
 If you have a small area try placing some pebbles in the garden beds.